ebb-earl-co/tidal-wave/README.md

  ```bash
  (.venv) $ tidal-wave https://tidal.com/browse/track/... --audio-format atmos --loglevel debug
  ```
- **Keep in mind that authentication from an Android (preferred), iOS, Windows, or macOS device will need to be extracted and passed to this tool in order to access HiRes FLAC and Sony 360 Reality Audio versions of tracks**
+ **Keep in mind that an access token from an Android (preferred), Windows, or macOS device will need to be extracted and passed to this tool in order to access HiRes FLAC or Sony 360 Reality Audio tracks**
  - To (attempt to) get a HiRes FLAC version of an album, and you desire to see only warnings and errors, the following will do that:
  ```bash
  $ tidal-wave https://tidal.com/browse/album/... --audio-format hires --loglevel warning